 We have several whale encounter ‘Hot Spots’ but cannot visit all of them on each tour.
 For guests making multiple outings with us we endeavor to show our guests something new on each tour.

-We hope that these recommendations for what is the best time for whale watching Cabo San Lucas helps give you a better understanding of what to expect when joining Whale Watch Cabo’s guides for some whale watching tours.
+We hope that by using our experience to make your Cabo San Lucas whale watching plans you may ensure the best chances of having some wonderful Whale watching adventures with us.
+These recommendations are to give you a better understanding of what to expect when joining Whale Watch Cabo’s guides for some whale watching tours.
 No matter when you decide to join us, we are sure that the passion our staff of marine biologists has for the whales of Los Cabos you will find infectious.
 We absolutely love encountering whales and always aim to show our guests the best time whale watching in Los Cabos.